Marcus-Nastasi/library/README.md

     # spring security + jwt
     spring.security.token.secret = [your_token_secret]

+    # Cache
+    spring.cache.type = redis
+    spring.redis.host = redis
+    spring.redis.port = 6379
+    spring.data.redis.repositories.enabled=false
+    logging.level.org.springframework.data.redis=DEBUG

-3. **Run the application with Docker: Ensure you're in the project's root directory and execute Docker Compose to start all services automatically:**
+3. **Run the application with Docker: Ensure you're in the project's root directory, access Docker folder, and execute Docker Compose to start all services automatically:**
     ```bash
-    [sudo] docker-compose up --d
+    [sudo] docker-compose up -d

-4. **Wait for the build to complete and access the application: Once the build is finished, the application will be available in your browser:**
+4. **Wait for the build to complete and access the application: Once the build is finished, the application will be available to requests by http clients on:**
    ```bash
     http://localhost:8080/